chrisbrickey/firework-fun/docs/README.md

-## Custom Fireworks
+## Fireworks Show

 ### Background

-Custom Fireworks is an activity that allows users to setup their own fireworks show by choosing the location, color/shape and relative timing of fireworks.
-The setting is an urban skyline at night.
+Fireworks Show is an activity that allows users to setup their own fireworks show by choosing the location, color and relative timing of fireworks.
+The setting is a night sky.

 ### Functionality & MVP

-In Custom Fireworks, users will be able to:
+In Fireworks Show, users will be able to:

-- [ ] Select the color/shape of individual fireworks
+- [ ] Select the color of individual fireworks
 - [ ] Select the location at which fireworks will be deployed
-- [ ] Allow multiple fireworks to be fired at the same time (e.g. finale where every firework goes off at once)
 - [ ] Hear (and mute) a firework
-- [ ] Start, pause, and reset the display
+- [ ] Start and reset the display

 In addition, this project will include:

-- [ ] An About modal describing how to setup a custom fireworks show
+- [ ] Instructions describing how to setup a custom fireworks show
 - [ ] A production Readme

 ### Wireframes

-When the user first opens the app, a modal will overlay the main screen showing the user how to build a fireworks display.
-This main page of the app will include user controls on the left and a display/viewer on the right.
-From the main page, the user can access this modal again and watch a demo display.
+Original plans included a modal to overlay the main screen showing the user how to build a fireworks display, but I made the game more intuitive and condensed instruction into the labels for the buttons to allow users to start doing the activity with less reading or preparation.

+The single page of the app includes controls for selecting different fireworks, playing a customer show, clearing a custom show, playing a demo show, and muting/unmuting sound.

-- [View Wireframes][wireframes]
+- [View Original Wireframes][wireframes]

 [wireframes]: wireframes